Port

 Meals not included

-Not far from Central Brooklyn’s famous Prospect Park, there’s a neighborhood where you can feel the pulse of the Caribbean without leaving the city.
-Today, the area of Flatbush known as ‘Little Caribbean’ is home to the largest community of Caribbean descendants outside the West Indies.
+Not far from Central Brooklyn's famous Prospect Park, the Flatbush neighborhood invites you to take the pulse of the Caribbean without leaving the city.
+This "Little Caribbean" is home to the largest community of Caribbean descendants outside of the West Indies.

-In the mid-20th century, Afro-Caribbean immigrants arrived in the U.S. seeking economic opportunities, with New York City being a top destination.
+In the mid-20th century, Afro-Caribbean immigrants arrived in the US seeking economic opportunities.
 This migration surged post-World War II and again after the 1965 Hart-Celler Act, which liberalized immigration policies.
-Many who arrived from the Caribbean settled in and around Flatbush in Brooklyn, and today the community spirit is strong.
+Many who arrived from the Caribbean settled in and around Flatbush in Brooklyn, and today the community spirit remains strong.

-Your National Geographic-trained guide, living and working in Little Caribbean, will lead you on a walking tour of the area to visit a variety of community hubs, absorbing the culture, listening to music, and tasting your way around some of the typical treats of the Caribbean.
+Your National Geographic-trained guide, living and working in Little Caribbean, will lead you on a walk through the area to visit a variety of community hubs.
+Absorb the culture, listen to music, and taste your way around some of the typical treats of the Caribbean.

-Your tastebuds will be in for a treat as you savor spicy Jamaican patties and jerk chicken, finishing with treats from a beloved local bakery that's been a neighborhood staple for over half a century.
-Meet the family who has owned it for three generations and hear their stories - the perfect ending to a day of discoveries in Brooklyn's own Caribbean oasis.
+Finishing with treats from a beloved local bakery that's been a neighborhood staple for more than half a century.
+Meet the family that has owned it for three generations and hear their story — the perfect ending to a day of discoveries in Brooklyn's own Caribbean oasis.

 Notes:

-Please note this is predominantly a walking tour.
-Those with limited mobility or walking issues are not advised to join.
-There is approximately 2 hours of walking time included.
-Based on our commitment to sustainable tourism, this National Geographic Day Tour is certified against the Global Sustainable Tourism Council criteria.
-Moreover, a portion of the proceeds from this National Geographic Day Tour will go back to the National Geographic Society to fund research and sustainable programs around the world.
+Tour requires approximately two hours of walking.
+Wear comfortable walking shoes.
+Not advisable for guests using a wheelchair or for those with mobility limitations.
+This National Geographic Day Tour is certified based on the Global Sustainable Tourism Council criteria.
+Moreover, a portion of the proceeds goes to the National Geographic Society to fund research and sustainable programs around the world.
 Tour does not operate on Saturdays.